Skip to main content

 Could it be that as we and the audience are getting older we’re starting to lose some of the magic?
 Not the “Wingardium Leviosa” magic, but the “You’re a wizard, Harry,” magic.

 This will signal a trend that will carry through the rest of the series.
 We’ll see the magical world of Hogwarts become less and less mysterious as the characters and audience mature.
 This is a double-edged sword.
-We’ll see Hogwarts become a little less bright, a little less colorful.
-We start to take Hogwarts for granted.
+This kind of thing invites a certain legitimacy to your children's series competing against a larger ecosystem of "adult movies," but we’ll also see Hogwarts become a little less bright, a little less colorful.
+We may even start to take Hogwarts for granted.

 Mike Newell (Movie 4)